-First an empirical study of duration distributions (more relevant than the file size distributions studied by Downey) is given in Section 2.
+First an empirical study of size distributions is given in Section 2.
 An important feature of the analysis is a novel visualization, which improves previous distributional analyses by providing insight into the level of sampling variability.
 The analysis shows that neither the Pareto, nor the log-normal provides a particularly good fit.
 Yet both could be regarded as "acceptable approximations".
 The Pareto which gives this fit has shape parameter between 1 and 2 (i.e. the first moment is finite, but the second moment is infinite) So which is "right"?
 Is there a "heavy tailed Pareto" leading to long range dependence, or is there a "light tailed log-normal" leading to short range dependence?

-Second a theoretical analysis is given in Section 3, which shows that these two different approximations need not lead to divergent conclusions.
+Second a theoretical analysis, this time based on durations (a crude but convenient approximation to the sizes considered in Section 2) is given in Section 3, which shows that these two different approximations need not lead to divergent conclusions.
 In particular, it is seen that there are sequences of log-normal distributions which can yield long range dependence in the sense of polynomially decreasing autocorrelations.
 The argument is asymptotic in nature, however it should be viewed as saying, in accordance with the above, that a slow decay of correlations is observed over a certain wide range.

-2 Fitting of duration distributions
+2 Fitting of size distributions

 The data set in Figure 1 is not ideal for studying tail behavior of duration distributions because of boundary effects created by the limited time span (about 40 minutes) considered there.
-In particular, too many flows last for essentially the full time span.
+In particular, too many flows last for essentially the full time span. which results in nearly a small point mass at the right end, that makes "tail index" difficult to analyze.
 Hence, we replace the duration variable by the surrogate variable of flow size.
 This makes some sense because larger files do require more time to transfer.
 However, we acknowledge that the approximation is crude.
 Thus, a set of n=734,814 HTTP response sizes, gathered at the UNC main link in 1998 is considered in this section, entailing that "duration" is now measured in terms of file size, instead of time required for the transfer, as in Figure 1.
 Here "flow" also has a somewhat different meaning because these are only the files that are transferred while web browsing, as opposed to all types of data, as considered in Figure 1.